Battle of Sondani

-The Battle of Sondani was a large military encounter fought in 528 CE, between the Alchon Hun king Mihirakula and a confederation of Indian rulers led by King Yashodharman of Malwa and King Narasimhagupta of the Gupta Empire.
+The Battle of Sondani was a large military encounter fought in 528 CE, between the Alchon Hun king Mihirakula and a confederation of Indian rulers led by King Yashodharman of Malwa and supported by King Narasimhagupta of the Gupta Empire.

 Background

 The Alchon Huns under their able leader Toramana invaded the mainland of the Indian subcontinent.
 The Huns extensively weakened the Gupta Empire by their devastating raids.
 Toramana was finally vanquished with certainty by an Indian king of the Aulikaras of Malwa, after nearly 20 years in India.
 According to the Rīsthal stone-slab inscription, discovered in 1983, King Prakashadharma defeated Toramana in 515 CE.
 The First Hunnic War thus ended with a Hunnic defeat, and their troops apparently retreated to the area of Mahasaptsindhu.

 Mihirakula, the eldest son and successor of Toramana, again invaded India.
 He was even crueler and caused more destruction than his predecessor.
 Yashodharman, the ruler of Malwa and the son of King Prakashadharma, created an alliance with the other Indian rulers to defeat the Huns.